Hebrews 8:7

 for if that first were faultless, a place would not have been sought for a second.

-Hebrews 7:11 Now if perfection was through the Levitical priesthood (for on the basis of it the people received the Law), what further need was there for another priest to arise according to the order of Melchizedek, and not be designated according to the order of Aaron?
-(NASB ©1995)
+Now if perfection could have been attained through the Levitical priesthood (for on this basis the people received the law), why was there still need for another priest to appear--one in the order of Melchizedek and not in the order of Aaron?

 For if that first covenant had been faultless, then should no place have been sought for the second.